 The second problem with the idea that technological progress will always be a good thing because it's always been a good thing so far, and, by extension, the problem with the idea that capitalism is a "good" system solely because it yields technological progress the fastest, is that these beliefs don't take into account the very real possibility that artificial intelligence could lead to our extinction.
 Lest you think that artificial intelligence is the bogeyman of science fiction, please know that another Oxford study reveals that the likelihood of artificial intelligence existing by 2040 is 50%, and by 2075 those chances rise to 90%.

 So what happens when capitalism delivers this gift to the human race?
 It's anyone's guess of course.
-But is it really so hard to imagine that beings who become conscious in the same way we are conscious, and yet at the same time have the capacity to learn and process information at an infinitely faster speed than we can, will eventually arrive at the conclusion that we— their Dr. Frankensteins— are less valuable than they are... and do something about it?
+But is it really so hard to imagine that beings who become conscious in the same way we are conscious, and yet at the same time have the capacity to learn and process information at an infinitely faster speed than we can, will eventually arrive at the conclusion that we— their Dr. Frankensteins— are less valuable than they are?

 Ask yourself this: If a species more advanced than our own were to exist in the future, and were to write humankind's epitaph, what would it say?
 "Beneath us in the soil lie the remains of the humans— a paradox, in that they were simultaneously the most advanced and the most idiotic.
 They went from caves to the moon, and yet, having no natural predators to fear, they created their own."

 I suppose what drives me crazy is that the dialogue around artificial intelligence is that it's "inevitable", and it's inevitable because capitalism will drive us to it.
 This is far too fatalistic for me to stomach.
 We do have it within ourselves to 1) harness capitalism for the common good rather than let it "drive us" toward anywhere we don't want to go, and 2) we do have it within ourselves to stop deliberately trying to create artificial intelligence (like these guys are doing).
 None of this is inevitable.
-We can stop before it's too late, and not let anyone tell us that something is happening regardless of whether we want it to or not.
+We can stop before it's too late.

 To wrap this up, I suppose what I'm saying Travis, is that I don't think technological advancement is a good marker of a good economic system.
 Yes, so far technological advancement has been nothing but good for humankind and has greatly improved our quality of life; but given the studies coming out of Oxford and the number of experts sounding the alarm, I think we have reason to be very worried about the future's developments.
 And I see potential within democratic socialism to stop these developments from happening much more than I do with our current system of economics.